pulumi/pulumi-hugo/themes/default/content/blog/software-developer-experience-devex-devx-devops-culture/index.md

 **DevEx is not about enabling lazy developers**: part of the DevEX strategy is to retain talent.
 Companies that invest in DevEx don't do it to pamper developers.
 The true reason behind it is that they want their developers to stay "in the zone," also known as "deep work."
 When in this state, they are immersed in writing code and solving problems they enjoy working on, and their creativity is higher, it sparks innovative ideas, and the quality and speed of their output are also higher.

+{{< figure alt="cartoon of a programmer working, getting in the zone, full of ideas and problem-solving, then getting interrupted and losing it all.
+This is why you shouldn't interrupt a programmer, cartoon by Jason Heeris" src="./blog/software-developer-experience-devex-devx-devops-culture/dont-interrupt-a-programmer-jason-heeris.jpg" width=50%  caption="Developers feel happy at work when they are "in the zone" Credit: Jason Heeris" >}}

 **DevEx is not about implementing AI and other cool tools**: technology impacts developer experience, [a robust generative AI tool can help create code faster](https://www.pulumi.com/ai), and internal developer platforms can help reduce cognitive load on developers.
 But again, tooling is only one aspect of it.
 Tools can't fix culture or replace processes.
 Many DevEx considerations should be considered to ensure that when the development teams adopt a tool, it addresses their pain points and enables developers.

-[video: amanda's snippet]

 **DevEx is not a one-person decision**: DevEx should be a joint effort from the entire team.
 One needs to be aware of the issues to plan to fix them, so open communication and team collaboration are vital to developing and implementing a DevEx strategy, intersecting DevOps and platform engineering initiatives.
 Many large organizations already have DevEx teams or professionals with a bird's-eye view of what happens within the engineering team.
 They are internal advocates for software engineers.
 They consider the developer's journey from being new developers and their 'Time to First Contribution' to day-to-day activities.
 They work with engineers to learn which problems are a priority and identify misconceptions and bottlenecks that may slow the development process.